Vaginal discharge: what are the secretions of the vagina?

 White discharge

-When vaginal secretions are white, more opaque and thicker, reminiscent of curdled milk or dry yoghurt, this can be a sign of genital candidiasis.
-In fact, this vaginal mycosis can also be accompanied by a sensation of itching or pain during sexual relations (dyspareunia).
-The fungus that causes it, Candida Albicans, is then in excess and the natural vaginal flora is out of balance.
-Several causes can be at the origin of this vaginal mycosis, such as pregnancy, antibiotics, sexual relations, skin irritation, hormonal changes, diabetes...
+When vaginal secretions are white, more opaque and thicker, reminiscent of curdled milk or dry yoghurt, this may be a sign of genital candidiasis.
+Vaginal mycosis may also be accompanied by itching or pain during intercourse (dyspareunia).
+The fungus that causes it, Candida Albicans, is present in excessive quantities, and the natural vaginal flora is out of balance.
+There are many possible causes of vaginal mycosis, including pregnancy, antibiotics, sexual intercourse, skin irritation, hormonal changes, diabetes...

 Yellow or greenish discharge

 Vaginal discharge can sometimes take on a different color.
-When it is creamy or yellow in color, it may simply indicate oxidation on contact with air.
-There is usually no need to worry if there are no other symptoms.
+Creamy or yellow discharge may simply indicate oxidation on contact with air.
+There's usually nothing to worry about if there are no other symptoms.

-However, if your leukorrhea turns green, it may be a sign of a sexually transmitted infection, such as trichomonas vaginitis.
-The leucorrhoea is then abnormally abundant, greenish in color, frothy and accompanied by an unpleasant smell.
-The parasite that causes this infection is transmitted after unprotected sex and requires treatment with antibiotics.
+On the other hand, if your leucorrhoea turns green, this may be a sign of a sexually transmitted infection, such as trichomonas vaginitis.
+In this case, leucorrhoea is abnormally abundant, greenish in color, frothy and accompanied by an unpleasant odour.
+The parasite that causes this infection is transmitted after unprotected intercourse and requires treatment with antibiotics.

 Brown discharge

-Sometimes, after menstruation, a brown or maroon vaginal discharge may appear in the bottom of your panties.
-There is nothing to worry about, it is simply menstrual blood that has mixed with your vaginal secretions due tooxidation, making the color darker.
-On the other hand, if you notice brown discharge outside of this period, with bleeding outside of your period, it may be a sign of a sexually transmitted infection (chlamydia, gonorrhea...) or the development of cervical cancer.
+Sometimes, after menstruation, a brown vaginal discharge may appear in the bottom of your panties.
+There's nothing to worry about: it's simply menstrual blood which, throughoxidation, has mixed with your vaginal secretions, making the color darker.
+On the other hand, if you notice brown discharge outside this period, with bleeding outside your period, this may be a sign of a sexually transmitted infection (chlamydia, gonorrhea...) or the development of cervical cancer.

-Pink discharge is common around the time of your period, when the first menstrual bleeding mixes with your vaginal secretions.
-It can also occur if you have bleeding outside of your period, which can be caused by hormonal contraceptives.
+The pink discharge are common around the time of menstruation, when the first menstrual bleeding mixes with your vaginal secretions.
+They can also occur if you suffer from non-menstrual bleeding, which can be caused by hormonal contraceptives.

-After heavy intercourse, light bleeding may occur as a result of irritation of the vaginal wall.
-If this irritation bleeding is recurrent, do not hesitate to consult your doctor.
+After violent intercourse, you may experience light bleeding due to irritation of the vaginal wall.
+If irritation bleeding recurs, consult your doctor.

-What should I do if my vaginal discharge is smelly?
+What to do if vaginal discharge is odorous?

-It is common for vaginal discharge to be the source of an odor that can make you feel uncomfortable or embarrassed.
-It is important to know that each woman has her own smell, and without it being embarrassing, it is normal and natural!
+Vaginal discharge can often be the source of an odor that can make you feel uncomfortable or self-conscious.
+It's important to remember that every woman has her own odor, which is normal and natural, but not embarrassing!
 Our bodies are not sanitized.
-However, if you notice a variation and thesmell of your discharge becomes too strong or unpleasant, and approaches that of fish, you could be suffering from bacterial vaginosis.
-This very common condition occurs when the vaginal bacterial balance is out of balance and causes abnormal smelling discharge.
+However, if you notice a variation and thesmell of your discharge becomes too strong or unpleasant, approaching that of fish, you could be suffering from bacterial vaginosis.
+This very common condition occurs when the vaginal bacterial balance is out of balance and causes abnormally odorous discharge.

-To regain a balanced vaginal flora, you canmake changes in the followingareas:
+To regain a balanced vaginal flora, you canmake changes to the followingaspects:

-- Take care of your vulva and maintain good intimate hygiene, without douching, by using mild soaps
+- Take care of your vulva and maintain good intimate hygiene, without douching, using mild soaps.

-- Wear cotton underwear, change regularly, and use menstrual panties during your period rather than irritating disposable pads
+- Wear cotton underwear, change regularly, and use menstrual pants during your period, rather than irritating disposable pads.

-- Make sure that you tolerate your washing powder well, it should be as natural as possible for clothes worn close to the body
+- Make sure you can tolerate your detergent - it should be as natural as possible for clothes worn close to the body.

 - Limit the use of lubricants, especially perfumed ones

-- Also check with your health professional that you do not have an STI, and if necessary treat with antibiotics
+- Check with your healthcare professional that you are not suffering from an STI, and if necessary, treat with antibiotics.

-When we talk about vaginal discharge, we generally mean the cervical mucus that is secreted and flows down the vaginal wall.
-It does not refer to the various types of vaginal bleeding that can occur outside of menstruation.
+Vaginal discharge is generally understood to mean the cervical mucus secreted and flowing down the vaginal wall.
+It does not refer to the various types of vaginal bleeding that can occur outside the menstrual cycle.

 Spotting

-Spotting, or small "spots" of blood that may come to the bottom of your panties, is very light non-menstrual bleeding.
-It is usually benign and can be brown if the blood has oxidized for a while in the vaginal cavity before draining.
-Causes of spotting may include the following:
+Spotting, or small "spots" of blood that may dot the bottom of your panties, is very light non-menstrual bleeding.
+It is generally benign, and can be brown if the blood has oxidized in the vaginal cavity for some time before draining away.
+The causes of spotting can be as follows:

 - New hormonal contraception, such as a pill